sbhowmik/Udacity-WouldYouRather/README.md

 | votes     | Array  | A list that contains the id of each user who voted for that option|
 | text      | String | The text of the option |

-Your code will talk to the database via 4 methods:
+Code talks to the database via 4 methods:

 * `_getUsers()`
 * `_getQuestions()`